 The onset of puppy blues often occurs within a few days of bringing home your puppy or dog.
 For some, the puppy blues may not set in for a few weeks.
 This is often the case for those who have rescued a dog whose personality and behaviors take time to show up.

+The puppy blues can last anywhere from a few days to a few months.
 Anecdotal evidence suggests that puppy blues are generally most intense in the three weeks following their onset.
 After that, symptoms may remain but feel more manageable, often resolving entirely within three months.
-Those with puppies tend to experience a resolution in symptoms by the time their puppy is done teething, around six months of age.

 Signs & Symptoms of Puppy Blues